alphazeus/color_picker/README.md

 - [X] Rendering of the live pixels in separate window
 - [X] Cleaned the directory and class structure
 - [ ] Copy to clipboard
-- [ ] Finalize the format for window design
+- [X] Finalize the format for window design
-- [ ] Loading of images onto the render window
+- [X] Loading of images onto the render window
 - [X] Split the rendering of OpenGL into different rendering class
 - [X] Correcting the file system
+- [ ] Display of Color picked
-- [ ] converstion to other color spaces (HSV)
+- [ ] Converstion to other color spaces (HSV)

 ## Features
 - Scalable Preview Panel with zoom control for high precision (editable with code)
 - Pick pixels from loaded images
+- Zooming enabled for the images loaded for more precise control
+- Resizable window
+- Support for JPG, PNG, TGA, BMP, PSD, GIF, HDR, PIC formats

 ## Dependencies (Built with)
 -   GLFW 3.4
 -   [Dear ImGui](https://github.com/ocornut/imgui)
+-   stb_image

 ## Known bugs